 Oxytocin is formed when we seek out connections and reach out to our friends and family.
-Expressing ourselves in stressful situations is more beneficial rather than keeping it all inside, as this is when cortisol is formed.
-The heart possesses oxytocin receptors that help it accomplish wonderful things; for instance, it regenerates cardiac cells.
+Expressing ourselves in stressful situations is more beneficial rather than keeping it all inside The heart possesses oxytocin receptors that help it accomplish wonderful things; for instance, it regenerates cardiac cells.
 When oxytocin is released, blood pressure is lower, and stress levels and cortisol become lower.

 Some studies even discovered that good stress could minimize the number of heart attacks because those who think it is beneficial to have been shown to have more relaxed blood vessels.
 What is the difference between constricting and relaxing blood vessels?
 Blood vessel constriction raises circulatory system pressure, potentially leading to heart attacks.

 Stress can be good for your mental well-being, as it drives you to work harder to achieve goals.
 It can also be good for your physical well-being, as it motivates you to take care of yourself by eating better and exercising.
 You will feel the positive effects of stress when you manage it properly.

 If you feel that it is good and that increasing your heart rate makes you stronger and better equipped to deal with the daily grinds of life, then it will indeed make you stronger; it will make you feel better.

 Learn more about the best stress management program available today.
 Click here for more info.